Paulmait/naturinex-app/FINAL_CLEANUP_READY_FOR_FRESH_START.md

 ## 🎉 **ACHIEVEMENT UNLOCKED:**

-**MediScan successfully transformed from a simple medication scanner into a complete, profitable SaaS business with:**
+**Naturinex successfully transformed from a simple medication scanner into a complete, profitable SaaS business with:**

 ✅ **Sustainable revenue model** with clear upgrade paths
 ✅ **Advanced AI features** that justify premium pricing